sujan66root/user-management-portal/README.md

 This project utilizes Spring Boot for the backend and React for the front end and implements JWT for secure authentication.

-For the backend implementation, check out the
+For the Frontend implementation, check out the
 [User Management Portal Front End](https://github.com/sujan66root/user-management-frontend) repository.

 ## Features